msalmonse/csv2/json.md

 **title** (String)<br/>
 **Option:** `--title`<br/>
-The title attached to the SVG
+The title attached to the Canvas or SVG

 **width** (Int **800**)<br/>
 **Option:** `--width`<br/>
-The width of the generated SVG.
+The width of the generated Canvas or SVG.

 **xMax** (Double **-inf**)<br/>
 **Option:** `--xmax`<br/>